 Apparently, Jonathan Alter of Newsweek was doing his best to guide Oliver Platt and the people doing Dick Wolf’s new show “Deadline” — he offered to weigh in on whether the scenes rang true to actual newsrooms.

 We have professional investors to bounce stuff off of now, but on the pilot I didn’t.
 The pros said, ‘Who helped you on that?’
 I have a writing staff now, but I wrote the first three or four [scripts].
 Then I redo or rework — everything ultimately goes through MY computer.
 No one’s complained to me yet.

 I have a movie with Kevin Costner—he hired me to write it and we’ll see what happens.
 But right now the focus is “Bull.”

 So what do you think now that it’s real?
 We’re here in Central Park and even your executive producer looks pleased.

 I look at the cuts of the first couple of shows and I’m proud of what we did.
 Television is a crapshoot — who’s up against you, time slot, etc. The best stuff doesn’t always turn into a hit.
 But this I’m very, very proud of.
 I read that 50 percent of all Americans own stock—phenomenal, incredible.
 It gives them an interest and that’s why I think the show has a shot.

-Ken Kurson is the founder of the Globe suite of sites.
-He is also the founder of Green Magazine and greenmagazine.com and covered finance for Esquire magazine for almost 20 years.
+Ken Kurson is the founder of Sea of Reeds Media.
+He is the former editor in chief of the New York Observer and also founded Green Magazine and covered finance for Esquire magazine for almost 20 years.
 Ken is the author of several books, including the New York Times No. 1 bestseller Leadership.